madeofzero/test-fullstack-web-cms-next/README.md

+> NOTE: Please make sure to CLONE(NOT FORK) this repo and create a new repo in your Github.
+DO NOT submit a PR in this repo.

 # Full Stack Developer Quiz App Test
 This template comes configured with the bare minimum to get started on anything you need.